etdickey/BPv7Java/README.md

 ## Example Transmission

+This is a continuation of Section II-B (Implementation - Mininet) of our paper.

 The example transmission following the figure shown below (An example transmission from `Node A` to `Node B` through `Node F` the ‘Forwarder.’)

 ![image](https://github.com/etdickey/BPv7Java/assets/61432064/c59483ce-641f-44fa-a7d5-19cd99034999)